In Excel 2010, the Betainv function has been replaced by the Beta.Inv function, which has improved accuracy.

-The Excel BETA.INV function calculates the inverse of the cumulative beta probability density function for a supplied probability.
+The Excel BETAINV function uses an iterative procedure to calculate the inverse of the cumulative beta probability density function for a supplied probability.

 |probability||-||The probability of the Beta distribution, for which you want to find the value of x.|